 For me, the better question has usually been: who cares?
 The efficacy of the course has been consistent in my personal practice regardless of where I fall on the “who-actually-wrote-it” spectrum.
 This leads directly to the most important idea with respect to my experience teaching and practicing A Course in Miracles: does it work?

 And that question cannot be answered in an abstract or objective way.
-You have to go into your own experience and understanding; you have to face and give voice to your own truth of it.
+You have to go into your own experience and understanding; you have to face and give voice to your own truth.

 A Course in Miracles – because of its design as a self-study curriculum – is inevitably deeply personal.
 It meets the student where the student is and goes from there.
 Whether it goes far enough, or fast or slow enough, and whether it goes in the right direction . . .
 That’s for the individual student to decide, in her own way, and for her own self.
 For those of us for whom the course becomes a de facto spiritual path, our answers to those questions may very well change over time.